 Pason's Director Share Ownership Guidelines require each non-management director to acquire and hold equity of the Corporation in the form of DSUs or Shares.
 Directors have five years from the date of their appointment or election as a director to acquire a minimum aggregate value of three times the annual fixed compensation paid to such director.
 For this purpose, the director's annual fixed compensation includes equity grants and cash retainer payments, including additional retainers paid to committee chairs, the Lead Director and Chair.
 It does not include meeting fees, as the number of meetings held each year varies.
-Management directors are subject to the higher requirements of the Executive Share Ownership Guidelines described under the heading Equity Compensation Plan Information on page 27.
+Management directors are subject to the higher requirements of the Executive Share Ownership Guidelines described under the heading Equity Compensation Plan Information on page 28.
 Compliance with this requirement will be determined based upon the higher of cost or market price of Shares held and DSUs credited to each director's account.
-All current directors have met the ownership guidelines.
+All current directors are either on track to meet, or have met, these ownership guidelines.

-Alignment of interests
+Alignment of Interests